 Before I begin this list, I think it is important to mention the minimum wage.
 Since the cost of living in South Korea is relative compared to the average income.

-The minimum wage in South Korea is 8350KRW.
-At the time of writing, that is equal to $6.91.
-Check the exchange rate.
+The minimum wage in South Korea is 9160KRW.
+At the time of writing, that is equal to $7.66.
+However, the exchange rate is always changing, so I recommend checking the exchange rate.

 Costs of Living in Seoul